arsuq/MemoryLanes/MemoryLanes/Tesseract.md

 > The default expansion count may seem too much, compared to a classic length doubling,
 > however it's actually more conservative after 10K when the 2x growth overcommits and locks
 > huge memory blocks.

-The cube is very GC friendly, all arrays are 4K bytes in size and will be compacted.
-Also partial or full deallocation will be noticeable, unlike LOH releases which the GC avoids collecting.

 ### Exceptions